 3. Start Funding Your Nonprofit Brokerage Account

-As mentioned earlier, you may need to provide a certain amount of money upfront to open the account.
-Be sure to check with your firm or provider to verify what these requirements are.
+Once your nonprofit’s brokerage account is open, you can begin adding funds.
+As mentioned earlier, you may need to move some funds upfront to open the account.
+Be sure to check with your firm or provider to verify these requirements.
 Then, you can supplement these original funds by transferring reserve funds from other accounts and soliciting stock donations.

 Now that you have the infrastructure in place, you’re ready to accept stock donations and publicize the option to donors.
 With Infinite Giving, the process of accepting stock gifts works like this:

-1. Set up your all-inclusive donation page and share your giving link.
+Set up your all-inclusive donation page and share your giving link.
 From your branded online donation page, donors can give stocks, cryptocurrency, DAF grants, and endowment gifts.

-2. Donor fills in information about their stock gift.
+Donor fills in information about their stock gift.
 Right from your donation page, they input their contact information, brokerage firm, and information about the stocks they want to donate.

-3. Donor gets an email to forward to their broker to initiate the stock transfer.
+Donor gets an email to forward to their broker to initiate the stock transfer.
 Immediately after filling out the donation form, they’ll get all the information they need to send to their broker to make the stock transfer request as easy as possible.

-4. Your nonprofit receives the stock, which gets automatically liquidated to cash.
+Your nonprofit receives the stock, which gets automatically liquidated to cash.
 Once the transfer is complete, you receive a cash donation and your donor receives a branded stock donation receipt.

 Be sure to spread the word about this new giving option by adding information to your Ways to Give page and promoting stock donations across marketing channels.
 Consider conducting individual outreach to donors you think would be particularly interested, too.